Dwarf; Dwarfism; Achondroplastic dwarfism

 During pregnancy, a prenatal ultrasound may show excessive amniotic fluid surrounding the unborn infant.

 There is no specific treatment for achondroplasia.
-Related abnormalities, including spinal stenosis and spinal cord compression, should be treated when they cause problems.
+The disorder may cause certain health conditions, which need to be treated when they cause problems.

 People with achondroplasia seldom reach 5 feet (1.5 meters) in height.
 Intelligence is in the normal range.
 Infants who receive the abnormal gene from both parents do not often live beyond a few months.